EnglishAdam/deepstream-server-gui/README.md

 # deepstream-server-gui

-> A graphical user interface to interact with and test a deepstream server
+> A graphical user interface to interact with and test a Deepstream Server https://deepstream.io

 ## Build Setup